alttester/AltTester-Unity-SDK/Assets/AltUnityTester-BindingsAndExamples(can_be_deleted)/Bindings~/java/README.md

         altUnityDriver.swipeAndWait(new Vector2(altElement1.x, altElement1.y), new Vector2(altElement2.x, altElement2.y), 2);
     ```

-* `moveTouch`
+* `multipointSwipe`
     * params:
         * positions - collection of positions on the screen where the swipe be made
         * duration - how many seconds the swipe will need to complete
     * return: none
     * Use this method if more than one input is needed because this method will not wait until the swipe is completed to execute the next command.
-If you want to wait until the swipe is completed use `moveTouchAndWait`
+If you want to wait until the swipe is completed use `multipointSwipeAndWait`

      ```java
          AltUnityObject altElement1 = altUnityDriver.FindElement("Drag Image1");